globmont/KNearestNeighbor/README.md

 ## Visualization Information
 The Processing library was used to create the visualization.
 More information on Processing can be found at [https://processing.org/](https://processing.org/)

+A few possibly confusing aspects about the visualization:
+1. The positions of the datapoints are randomized every time the run button is clicked.
+Thus, if you click the run button twice on the same observation, the visualization may look different in each instance.
+But, the data displayed is still the same since the distance from the origin is the same, just the angle is varied.
+2. In some cases, multiple datapoints have the same distance from the origin.
+Thus, when the yellow circle grows, it may appear to encapsulate more than k points.
+Despite how it may look, it is still only using k points in its calculations.

 ## Notes
 I have also included an extra dataset (`iris.arff`) to serve as a test dataset that wasn't given to me in the project prompt.